By Tommy H. Thomason

 The S2F's small radar that was housed in a retractable "dustbin" dome under the aft fuselage was optimized for surface surveillance, not AEW.
 Grumman therefore proposed a minimally modified S2F airframe for the AEW role, with the APS-20 radar and dome mounted above the cockpit rather than under the fuselage, which would have required a much longer landing gear and therefore required a folding vertical fin/rudder to meet the hangar-height limitation.
 The forward location of the radome meant that the existing S2F wing-fold system that overlapped the fuselage could be retained.
 The only change required to the airframe therefore was a slightly deeper fuselage with an aft cabin door and the addition of finlets to the horizontal stabilizer to compensate for the sail area forward that was added by the radar dome.

-The Navy ordered two prototypes as the WF-1 and assigned them BuNos 133043 and 133044.
-Grumman accomplished wind tunnel tests and a fuselage mockup before the WF-1 effort was terminated, probably due to budget priorities and the availability of the AD-5W.
+The Navy ordered two prototypes as the WF-1 in 1952 and assigned them BuNos 133043 and 133044.
+Grumman accomplished wind tunnel tests and a fuselage mockup before WF-1 development was terminated, probably due to budget priorities (the Korean War didn't end until an armistice went into effect in July 1953 and the Navy needed a swept-wing fighter as quickly as possible) and the availability of the AD-5W.

-Vought got a contract for the WU-1 and two Bureau Numbers were assigned, 133780/1, but it was also cancelled.
-(Note the wing-fold arrangement used to accommodate the radar dome.)
+Vought also got an initial contract for WU-1 development and two Bureau Numbers were assigned, 133780/1, but it was cancelled as well.
+(Note the wing-fold arrangement used to accommodate a radar dome mounted over its mid fuselage.)

 Incidentally, the COD version of the S2F was designated as T for Trainer rather that something like S2F-1R like the TBM-3R because the majority of the missions it was originally intended to be used for were training.
 See https://thanlont.blogspot.com/2011/05/carrier-onboard-delivery.html

-The resulting WF-2 bore only a family resemblance to the S2F and TF, however.
-The radar was now mounted above the fuselage, which required the substitution of an H-tail and a reversion to the sto-wing fold system that was a Grumman invention.
-The capacious TF-1 fuselage was lengthened ahead of the wing, probably to maintain the required center of gravity.
+The WF-2 had enough of a family resemblance to the S2F and TF that resulted in it being referred to as the "Stoof with a Roof".
+The radar was now mounted over the airplane's center of gravity like the Vought's WU-1, which required the substitution of an H-tail and a reversion to the sto-wing fold system that was a Grumman invention.
+The capacious TF-1 fuselage was lengthened ahead of the wing, probably for center of gravity considerations.
 Because of uncertainty about the aerodynamic implications of the huge radome, TF BuNo 136792 was modified, except for the fuselage extension and sto-wing, for initial flight test with the radome.
 (Note the feathered engine.)

 In the following picture, the aerodynamic prototype is flying in formation with a production WF-2.
 Note the different location of the propeller strip versus the pilot's side window, which indicates where the forward fuselage was extended forward.